 - Personalized shopping: How an on-page concierge helps Levi’s sell more jeans

-- Small Claims: Eliminating headaches and improving citizen access to the law
+- Small claims: Reducing headaches & improving access

 - Tasks: Chatbots are best at repetitive tasks, not novel ones

-- Staffing: Most chatbots work best alongside and supplementing a GUI, not fully replacing one
+- Complementary approaches: Most chatbots work best alongside GUIs

-- Data: Chatbots are best at dealing with structured but limited corpora of information
+- Data: Chatbots are best at dealing with structured but limited information

 - The road ahead